Hillary Clinton Officially Announces She Won’t Run For President In 2020

 The interview was the first time Clinton definitively said she wouldn’t be joining the crowded Democrat field, already swelling to over ten declared candidates and counting.

-For the past two years the Democratic Party establishment and Clinton’s supporters have been casting about for a single, easily identifiable culprit that prevented Clinton’s widely expected anointment as the first female U.S. president, with legions of fans begging her to run again in 2020.
-Although Clinton was widely perceived as a problematic candidate from the beginning, carrying baggage that included a visceral hatred for her from the far right, tepid support from younger voters, and an uncomfortable coziness with Wall Street in economically turbulent times, all of which added up to a race pitting the two most unpopular candidates in the nation’s history facing off against one another, a narrative around Russian meddling in the election as well as voter suppression coalesced in the months after the election.
+Since her loss in the 2016 election, the Democratic Party establishment and Clinton’s supporters have been seeking a single, easily identifiable culprit that prevented Clinton’s widely expected election as the first female U.S. president, with legions of fans begging her to run again in 2020.
+The BBC article did point out that Clinton was widely perceived as a problematic candidate from the beginning, carrying baggage that included a visceral hatred for her from the far right, tepid support from younger voters, and an uncomfortable coziness with Wall Street in economically turbulent times, leading to a race that pitted the two most unpopular candidates in the nation’s history against one another.
+A narrative around Russian meddling in the election, as well as voter suppression, coalesced in the months after the election.

 In remarks at the anniversary of the 1965 “Bloody Sunday” Selma, Alabama civil rights march, Clinton addressed voter suppression in 2016, as well as the polarization the U.S. faces under President Donald Trump.